-6The Tax Credits Outstanding value equals the value of tax credits that have been earned by taxpayers that have completed a qualification audit less tax credits used, recaptured, and expired; and is an indication of tax credits which could potentially be used.
+8The Tax Credits Outstanding value equals the value of tax credits that have been earned by taxpayers that have completed a qualification audit less tax credits used, recaptured, and expired; and is an indication of tax credits which could potentially be used.
 This amount does not include other potential tax credits to be earned by applicants that have not completed a qualification audit.
 Historically, not all credits earned have been used.
-See Employment and Investment Growth Act Summary of Qualified Project Activity.
+See Employment and Investment Growth Act Summary of Oualified Project Activity.

-7To maintain confidentiality, Direct Sales/Use Tax Refunds on Investment paid in 2020 to Other Manufacturing is not reported and not included in the total or other dependent figures.
+9To maintain confidentiality, Direct Sales/Use Tax Refunds on Investment paid in 2020 to Other Manufacturing are added to the period ending 6/30/2022 and included in the total and other dependent figures.

-8To maintain confidentiality, Recapture Repaid, but not reported, in 2017 by companies included in Non-Manufacturing industry groups is added to 2018 and included in the total.
+10To maintain confidentiality, Recapture Repaid, but not reported, in 2017 by companies included in Non-Manufacturing industry groups is added to 2018 and included in the

-9FTE = Full-time Equivalent
+11FTE = Full-time Equivalent